Ukraine

 Winterization and Non-Food Items (NFIs)

 As attacks on Ukraine’s energy infrastructure persisted in 2023, Project HOPE delivered 234 generators to 128 facilities — including hospitals and shelters for internally-displaced people — to restore essential services for Ukrainians across the country.
-And to mitigate the impact of harsh winter conditions, Project HOPE distributed 87,799 winterization NFIs, including electrical heaters, bedding, thermal clothing, and 333 tons of fuel.
+And to mitigate the impact of harsh winter conditions, Project HOPE distributed over 88,000 winterization NFIs, including electrical heaters, bedding, thermal clothing, and solid fuel.

 Reconstruction and Rehabilitation of Health Facilities

-Since 2022, 1,518 Ukrainian health facilities have been damaged and 195 have been destroyed.
-In collaboration with the Ministry of Health and local health authorities, Project HOPE has prioritized the rehabilitation of 12 health and social facilities in the Kyiv, Chernihiv, Kharkiv, and Kherson oblasts, which reach nearly 420,000 people every year.
-In 2023, Project HOPE successfully completed six projects, including the construction of a new ambulatory unit.
+Since 2022, 2,044 Ukrainian health facilities have been damaged or destroyed.
+In collaboration with the Ministry of Health and local health authorities, Project HOPE has prioritized the rehabilitation of 17 health and social facilities in Kyiv, Chernihiv, Kharkiv, Kherson, Dnipro, and Sumy oblasts,which will continue to support hundreds of thousands of people for years to come.

 Our History in Ukraine